httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

-Backend origin servers may then use the `Client-Cert` header field of the request to determine if the connection from the client to the TTRP was mutually-authenticated and, if so, the certificate thereby presented by the client.
+Backend origin servers may then use the `Client-Cert` header field of the request to determine if the connection from the client to the TTRP was mutually authenticated and, if so, the certificate thereby presented by the client.
 Access control decisions based on the client certificate (or lack thereof) can be conveyed by selecting response content as appropriate or with an HTTP 403 response,